-This popular event takes place in Haworth on Friday 15th – Sunday 17th May 2015 (with a new 3-day format) and once again, the KWVR will be playing a valuable role in proceedings.
+In 2019 this popular event takes place in Haworth on Saturday 18th – Sunday 19th May and once again, the KWVR will be playing a valuable role in proceedings.
 Usually the Railway is very busy over this weekend.
 Haworth village has tens of thousands of visitors, mostly in costume, and consequently road access is not easy, with parking sometimes being a mile or more away from the centre of events.

 Why not let the train take the strain as you travel to Haworth 1940s event in style …. travelling as you would have in the war years.